miralomaadam/cs244-linux-5.19.10/Documentation/virt/uml/user_mode_linux_howto_v2.rst

 * ``v6=[0,1]`` to specify if a v6 connection is desired for all transports which operate over IP.
 Additionally, for transports that have some differences in the way they operate over v4 and v6 (for example EoL2TPv3), sets the correct mode of operation.
-In the absence of this option, the socket type is determined based on what do the src and dst arguments resolve/parse to.
+In the absense of this option, the socket type is determined based on what do the src and dst arguments resolve/parse to.